waltont8/AdventOfCode2020/README.md

 ## Day 10:Adapter Array
 Part one was just some data fiddling.
 Part two was much harder.
 I tried a brute force approach, because often this just works with haskell because of some behind-the-scenes magic.
 Not this time!
 Had to have a think about how the list could be split into subsections on gaps of 3 that couldn't be moved.
 There are two functions here.
 One that spits the list on 3gaps and one that finds all possible routes through the sub lists.

+## Day 11: Seating System
+I always find dealing with multi-dimentional data to be a huge pain in Haskell and you don't get much for free out of the compiler either.
+Usually I would have had a Data.Map match the coordinates to the data and then hidden this all behind lookups.
+This time I kept a list of tuples of position and data.
+I need to spend some time thinking about what the best way to do this is when I'm not under any time pressure.
+The difference between part 1 and 2 here is just a single function so you can swap the commented out code over to get part 1.
+Given how much of a mess I get in with haskell and mazes I spent some time with types.